SHORT HISTORY OF WILLIAM DOBELL

 Wangi which won him the Wynne Prize for Landscape in 1948.

-Wangi to paint the portrait.
-When she saw the portrait she was amazed
+with flowers.
+When she saw the finished portrait, she was amazed because

 In 1949 he went to New Guinea with Sir Edward Hallsrtom and fell in love